OGGM/oggm/docs/assets.rst

 The `RGI-TOPO <https://rgitools.readthedocs.io/en/latest/dems.html>`_ dataset provides a local topography map for each single glacier in the RGI (currently version 6).
-It was generated with OGGM, and can be used very easily from the :ref:`shop` (visit our :ref:`tutorials` if you want to learn how to use them!).
+It was generated with OGGM, and can be used very easily from the :doc:`input-data` (visit our `tutorials <https://oggm.org/tutorials>`_ if you want to learn how to use them!).

 .. figure:: _static/malaspina_topo.png
     :width: 100%